Hina7253/Hina7253/README.md

 Welcome to my **coding space** ✨
 I’m a **BCA 3rd Year student** and an **aspiring software developer** who loves learning, building projects, and improving every day 🚀

-I’m a student exploring programming and gradually building my skills through practice.
+I’m on a learning journey, improving my coding skills and building projects along the way.

 ---

 ## 🚀 What Drives Me